pymc-devs/pytensor/doc/library/scan.rst

 ``non_sequences``.
 Initialization occurs in ``outputs_info``, and the accumulation happens automatically.

-The equivalent Pytensor code would be:
+The equivalent PyTensor code would be:

 .. testcode::